-- 1 Resigned 15 July 2011 - 2 Resigned 15 September 2011 - 3 Resigned 31 October 2011 - 4 Appointed 22 March 2012 - 5 Appointed 2 April 2012 - (i) The category "Non-Monetary Benefits" represent amounts accrued or released in respect of annual leave and long service leave. - (ii) The category "Other" includes the value of any non-cash benefits provided including motor vehicle allowances, and in the case of non-executive directors, consulting services to the consolidated entity.
-All amounts paid were on normal commercial terms and conditions and at market rates. - (iii) The Long Term Incentive Plan ("LTIP") has the following characteristics: (a) the period of the scheme is two years; and (b) the amount payable is determined with reference to actual Earnings Per Share ("EPS") against an EPS target for the second year. - (iv) The directors have issued options over ordinary shares to a number of eligible employees.
+- 1 Resigned as Non-Executive Director 31 October 2011 and appointed Chief Operating Officer 27 February 2013. - (i) The category "Non-Monetary Benefits" represent amounts accrued or released in respect of annual leave and long service leave. - (ii) The category "Other" includes the value of any non-cash benefits provided including motor vehicle allowances, and in the case of non-executive directors, consulting services to the consolidated entity.
+All amounts paid were on normal commercial terms and conditions and at market rates. - (iii) The directors have issued options over ordinary shares to a number of eligible directors and employees.
 The terms of the Employee Option Plan stipulate that options will vest over certain timeframes.
-The plan is designed to encourage superior performance and provide opportunity to all eligible employees to participate in the future success of the Company. - Whilst LTIs may include discretionary shares, no such shares have been issued either in this financial year or the previous year. - (v) Denotes one of the five highest remunerated executives. - (vi) The Executive Long Term Discretionary Incentive Plan ("ELTDIP") has the following characteristics: (a) the period of the scheme is four years; and (b) the amount payable is determined with reference to a mix of financial measures including: (1) the achievement of budget net profit after tax for each year; (2) the achievement of budget net profit after tax accumulated for all four years; and (3) target share price for the fourth year.
+The plan is designed to encourage superior performance and provide opportunity to all eligible employees to participate in the future success of the Company. - Whilst LTIs may include discretionary shares, no such shares have been issued either in this financial year or the previous year. - (iv) The Executive Long Term Discretionary Incentive Plan ("ELTDIP") has the following characteristics: (a) the period of the scheme is four years; and (b) the amount payable is determined with reference to a mix of financial measures including: (1) the achievement of budget net profit after tax for each year; (2) the achievement of budget net profit after tax accumulated for all four years; and (3) target share price for the fourth year.
+The minimum and maximum amounts payable to each member of the scheme in future reporting periods is nil and \$300,000 respectively.
 If the senior executive leaves before the end of the period he forfeits all entitlements under the scheme.